 - SCB 101 Topics in Biological Sciences

 - SCB 206 Introduction to Neuroscience

 - SCC 101 Topics in Chemistry

 - SCC 102 Chemistry of Photography

 - SCP 101 Topics in Physics

 - SCP 105 Life in the Universe

-- SCP 140 Topics in Astronomy
+SCP 140 - Topics in Astronomy

-General Education Requirements - Flexible Core - 9 credits
+General Education Requirements - Flexible Core - 9 credits Type

-- Flexible Core World Cultures and Global Issues - Flexible Core U.S. Experience in Its Diversity - Flexible Core Creative Expression - Flexible Core Individual and Society - Flexible Core Scientific World - Select three courses from the flexible core categories above. - Note: Only one course may be selected from a category and select courses from three different disciplines. - Students are advised to select an Urban Study course to fulfill a college requirement.
+- Flexible Core World Cultures and Global Issues - Flexible Core U.S. Experience in Its Diversity - Flexible Core Creative Expression - Flexible Core Individual and Society - Flexible Core Scientific World - Select three courses from the flexible core categories above. - Note: Only one course may be selected from a category and select courses from three different disciplines. - Students are advised to select an Urban Study course to fulfill a college requirement. - To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed on the program website.